Communication by Means of Thermal Noise: Towards Networks with Extremely Low Power Consumption: Numerical Results

 In Fig. \ref{fig:Fig8}, we provide the BEP performance of the TherMod scheme with respect to number of complex samples per bit ($N$) using the threshold value ($\chi$) obtained in \eqref{eq:28} for varying $\delta$, where $\delta \in \left\lbrace 0.05, 0.1, 0.2, 0.5\right\rbrace $ and make comparisons with the results obtained from Monte Carlo simulations.
 As seen from Fig. \ref{fig:Fig8}, BER performance of the TherMod scheme is highly dependent on the $\delta$ value, which has an SNR-like effect on the detection mechanism, which is more dominant compared to increasing $N$.
 We note that the theoretical BEP obtained from \eqref{eq:29} perfectly matches with computer simulation results when the sample variance ($\hat{\sigma}_s^2$) directly generated as a Gaussian random variable, a similar phenomenon reported for the KLJN scheme.
 However, slight deviations are observed again due to the insufficient fit of chi-square distribution to the Gaussian distribution, particularly with increasing $\delta$.

 In Fig. \ref{fig:Fig9}, to observe the effect of the selected threshold on the BEP performance, we search for the minimum BEP using \eqref{eq:27} for different $N$ values, where $\delta=0.1$ is assumed.
 Here, $\chi$ is varied from $1+\delta=1.1$ to $1+\alpha\delta=2$ with increments of $0.001$.
 For reference, the fixed threshold value obtained from \eqref{eq:28} is also marked in this figure as a vertical line at $\chi=1.4194$.
 As seen from Fig. \ref{fig:Fig9}, the $\chi$ value that minimizes the BEP slightly changes with respect to $N$.
-On the other hand, we observe that the fixed $\chi$ value, which ensures a uniform error probability for bit $0$ and bit $1$, provides approximately the minimum BEP for all cases.
+On the other hand, we observe that the fixed $\chi$ value, which ensures a uniform error probability for bit $0$ and bit $1$, provides approximately the minimum BEP for all cases, which can be also verified by substituting numerical $ N $, $\alpha $, and $\delta $ values in \eqref{eq:29}.

-Finally in Fig. \ref{fig:Fig10}, we investigate the effect of the ratio ($\alpha$) of two resistance values at the transmitter on the BEP performance.
+In Fig. \ref{fig:Fig10}, we investigate the effect of the ratio ($\alpha$) of two resistance values at the transmitter on the BEP performance.
 As discussed earlier, in our basic model, we simply assume that $\alpha$ directly scales the variance of the useful noise samples, as a result, it should be sufficiently high for the reliable separation of two possible noise levels at the receiver.
 Here, we vary $\alpha$ from $1$ to $40$ for two different $\delta$ values.
 As seen from Fig. \ref{fig:Fig10}, increasing $\alpha$ directly improves BEP, while the level of saturation is more evident for the case of $\delta=0.2$, where the effect of AWGN samples are less severe.
 We also note that for $\alpha$ values closer to unity, BEP closely converges to $0.5$.
 Nevertheless, practical issues related with the selection of higher $\alpha$ values as well as their effect on the receiver side, would be worth of investigation in the future.

+Finally, in Fig. \ref{fig:Fig11}, we investigate the effect $\delta$ on the BER performance by also considering the impulse noise.
+Here, the impulse noise is modeled as a Bernoulli-Gaussian process in the complex baseband with an impulse probability of $p$ and impulse power that is ten times of the AWGN power \cite{Ghosh_1996}.
+As seen from Fig. \ref{fig:Fig11}, more frequent impulse noises (higher $p$) cause irreducible error floors by disturbing the threshold-based detection.